 - commercial family agricultural holding (agricultural holding which is market-oriented and which can exercise the right to incentives under the conditions established by this law)

 - non-commercial family agricultural holding (agricultural holding that is not market-oriented).

 The property of a non-commercial agricultural holding is determined during the registration or renewal of registration in the Register of Agricultural Holdings following the law governing agriculture.
 Continue reading Agricultural holdings

-Status changes which are stipulated by the Companies Act (“Official Herald of RS”, Nos.
-36/2011, 99/2011, 83/2014 – other law, 5/2015 and 44/2018) are: acquisition, merger, division and spin-off.
+The provisions of the Companies Act (“Off.
+Herald of RS”, Nos.
+36/2011, 99/2011, 83/2014 – other law, 5/2015, 44/2018 and 95/2018) regulated the implementation procedure of status changes of the division and the spin-off.

 Status change division and spin-off may involve one or several companies of the same or different legal form.
 They may not apply to a company in liquidation or bankruptcy unless the status change is conducted to measure reorganization following the bankruptcy act.